arooba99/NTO-MSN/README.md

 ## Notes
 - All ground-state calculations were performed using VASP and analyzed using vaspkit and python-based post-processing scripts.
 - GGA+U functional with vdW correction (D3) was adopted for all calculations (ground-state properties, excited-state dynamics and vibrational analysis)
+- Since HSE06 and HSE06+U are computationally intensive functionals for this magnetic system, GGA+U was adopted for spin-polarized calculations here.
 - Excited-state NAMD simulations were performed using the Hefei-NAMD package on 2x2x1 supercells with 2000 SCF steps.

 ---